 The Peaceful Morning: events created especially for young people with special needs

-In order to promote accessibility, the Montréal Science Centre developed a new event in 2021 called The Peaceful Mornings.
-These three events are part of a process that aims to adapt the Science Centre facilities and to offer new training to employees in order to offer the best conditions for people with special needs.
+In order to promote accessibility, the Montréal Science Centre developed a new programme in 2021 called The Peaceful Mornings.
+This regular event is part of a process that aims to adapt the Science Centre facilities and to offer new training to employees in order to offer the best conditions for people with special needs.
 The Peaceful Mornings are reserved exclusively for them, as well as their families and accompanying persons.

 For all the details on these mornings, click here.